 After it is restarted, the node uses these files to encrypt communication with clients.
 MySQL clients require only the second part of the configuration to communicate with cluster nodes.

 MySQL generates the default key and certificate files and places them in the data directory.
 You can either use them or generate new certificates.
-For generation of new certificate please refer to Generating Keys and Certificates Manually section.
+For generation of new certificate please refer to Generate keys and certificates manually section.